kjones200/MiniSmartController/README.md

 This section should only be completed by users upgrading their current mini smart controller kit with a NFC reader.
 For new installations, please start [here](https://github.com/kjones200/minismartcontroller#retropie-installation-and-configuration)

+1. Update the mini smart controller with firmware version 1.2.29.3 or higher.
+[Firmware update](https://github.com/kjones200/minismartcontroller/blob/master/README.md#firmware-update)
-1. SSH into retropie.
+2. SSH into retropie.
-2. Download the latest version of the mini smart controller script
+3. Download the latest version of the mini smart controller script

     ```
     cd ~/minismartcontroller
     git reset --hard HEAD
     git pull
     ```
-3. Modify the *rc.local* file
+4. If rc.local was previously used, modify the *rc.local* file

     ```
     sudo nano /etc/rc.local
     ```
-4. Remove the command *python /home/pi/minismartcontroller/pyMiniSmartController/py_msc.py &* by either deleting the command or commenting out the command.
+5. Remove the command *python /home/pi/minismartcontroller/pyMiniSmartController/py_msc.py &* by either deleting the command or commenting out the command.
 In the example below, the command is commented out by placeing the '#' at the beginning of the line.

     <img src="http://i.imgur.com/O6Uas3J.png" width="500">

-5. Hit 'Ctrl+X' then 'y' and finally 'Enter' to save and exit.
+6. Hit 'Ctrl+X' then 'y' and finally 'Enter' to save and exit.

-6. Switch to the minismartcontroller directory
+7. Switch to the minismartcontroller directory
     ```
     cd minismartcontroller
     ```

-7. Copy retropie script files *runcommand-onend.sh,runcommand-onestar.sh, and autostart.sh* to */opt/retropie/config/all* by entering the following command:
+8. Copy retropie script files *runcommand-onend.sh,runcommand-onestar.sh, and autostart.sh* to */opt/retropie/config/all* by entering the following command:
     ```
     cp *.sh /opt/retropie/configs/all